Molech was a false god of ancient Canaan

 Names of Molech

-That Molech worship was already common among the Canaanites when Israel entered the land is evident from the fact that God warned Israel against Molech worship as an abomination the Israelites were forbidden to practice, Leviticus 18:21.
+That Molech worship was already common among the Canaanites when Israel entered the land is evident from the fact that, before Israel entered the land, God warned them against Molech worship as an abomination the Israelites were forbidden to practice, Leviticus 18:21, 20:2, 3, 4, 5.
 Fire gods like Moloch and his fertility goddess consort, Ashtoreth, were not religious fantasies.
 They exercised a very real power over the primitive Canaanites.
 And their pagan worship snared some of the children of Israel.

 Who Was Ashtoreth?